-1) Color: One of the most powerful tools in visual design is color.
+One of the most potent tools in visual design is color.
 It can instantly grab attention, convey emotion, and emphasize elements in your narrative.
 When selecting colors for your visual, consider using:

-- Contrasting colors: Use contrasting colors to make important elements stand out.
+- Contrasting colors: Use contrasting colors to make essential elements stand out.
 For example, you might use a dark background with a bright color for the data points that you want to highlight.

 - Color schemes: Choose a color scheme that supports the mood or theme of your narrative.
-For instance, if your narrative is about water conservation, you might use different shades of blue to represent various water sources.
+For instance, if your report concerns water conservation, you might use shades of blue to represent various water sources.

 - Animations: Use subtle animations or transitions to emphasize certain points, such as fade-ins or object movements.
 For example, imagine a bar chart where each bar grows gradually to its final height, highlighting the data’s development over time.